DecisionsDev/odm-container-samples/decisioncenter/businessvalueeditor/README.md

    2. Build the JAR

-      The instructions below enable to build the JAR using a Docker container featuring Maven and a JDK version 17.
+      The instructions below enable to build the JAR using a Docker container featuring Maven and a JDK version 21.

-      For ODM 8.12, you must use **maven:3.8.1-openjdk-11** instead and **maven:3.8-adoptopenjdk-8** for earlier releases.
+      For ODM 9.0, use **maven:3.8.5-openjdk-17**.
+As for ODM 8.12, use **maven:3.8.1-openjdk-11** instead and **maven:3.8-adoptopenjdk-8** for earlier releases.

       Run the command below in the **decisioncenter/businessvalueeditor/businessvalueeditor-source** directory: